petevieira/makotori-hugo/content/cultivation-arts/qigong.md

 ## Breathing
 *   Reverse abdominal breathing
+	* Easiest position is Wuji (無極).
+Rotate pelvis back and let knee follow, bending slightly.
     * What should happen to chest cavity?
-        * I assume it should grow much in volume.
+        * I assume it shouldn't grow much in volume.
     * What exactly happens in the abdomen?
 Which part is moving in or contacting up?
 What references points do we have?
-        * Need to tuck in butt (rotate butt downwards).
-Pull in the dantian (below the navel).
+        * Pull in the dantian (below the navel).
     * Videos
         * [Practice Abdominal Breathing by Mantak Chia](https://www.youtube.com/watch?v=unG5jJy6fyo)
         * [Reverse Breathing -- Mingmen/Dantian](https://www.youtube.com/watch?v=kMwUqCufhOU)